runtools/run/docs/content/reference/resources.md

 ##### @isHidden

-The `@isHidden` attribute allows to hide a resource's child from the auto-generated help.
-It can be used to hide an attribute, a method, a parameter or any type of subresource.
+The `@isHidden` attribute allows hiding a resource's child from the auto-generated help.
+It can be used to hide an attribute, a method, a parameter or any subresource.

 Example: